Santa Rita massacre: Background

-On 15 October 1979, the Salvadoran Army overthrew the government of Carlos Humberto Romero in a bloodless coup d'état.
-The military established the Revolutionary Government Junta which governed the country from 18 October 1979 until the democratization of El Salvador on 2 May 1982.
-During the junta's rule, Far-right paramilitaries and death squads operated in the country and terrorized the civilian population.
+On 15 October 1979, a faction of the Salvadoran Army overthrew the government of General Carlos Humberto Romero in a bloodless coup d'état.
+The military established the Revolutionary Government Junta (JRG) which governed the country from 18 October 1979 until the democratization of El Salvador on 2 May 1982.
+During the JRG's governance in El Salvador, far-right death squads operated in the country and terrorized the civilian population.
 The paramilitaries and death squads targeted rural peasants, journalists, and human rights workers, labeling them as guerrillas and co-combatants of the Farabundo Martí National Liberation Front (FMLN).

 Dutch journalists

 On 24 February 1982, four Dutch journalists arrived at the Hotel Alameda in San Salvador in preparations to do reporting on the ongoing Salvadoran Civil War.
 The journalists were working for Interkerkelijke Omroep Nederland (IKON), a Dutch public broadcaster.
 The Dutch journalists were: